-This is an excerpt from Sport in America eBook, Volume II by David K. Wiggins.
+This is an excerpt from Sport in America, Volume II.

 The Globalization of the Super Bowl